Why Bitcoin can (not) be used for monetization of blogs and e-books

-In some countries anonymous payments to individuals are illegal because taxpayers can't fill out tax forms properly.
+In some countries anonymous payments to individuals are illegal because taxpayers can't fill out the tax forms properly.
 This makes using Bitcoin for donations to individuals impossible (legally).
 For example, the author of a book (or a blog) can write his Bitcoin address on the book (or a blog) and receive payments from readers directly.
 But this will be illegal.

-In these countries the payee must write the name and identification number of the payer if the payer is a resident of the same country.
-If the payer is a resident of another country, the payee should write the name of the payer and the name of the country where payer resides.
+In these countries the payee must write the name and the identification number of the payer if the payer is a resident of the same country.
+If the payer is a resident of another country, the payee should write the name of the payer and the name of the country where the payer resides.

 Because law abiding citizens can't declare their taxes if they don't know these details, they can't receive payments made with anonymous payment systems like Bitcoin.